nhatnambui/toguru-scala-client/README.md

 Here is how this would look like for a service included via [nginx server-side includes](http://nginx.org/en/docs/http/ngx_http_ssi_module.html#commands):

 ### Defining the service or services a toggle belongs to
 Use `service` or `services` tag to identify all toggles to be passed along.
-`services` tag expects a string in which service names are separated via commas. (e.g. `"services": "service1,service2,service3"`)
+`services` tag expects a string in which service names are separated via commas (e.g. `"services": "service1,service2,service3"`).
-You can edit toggle tags at https://toguru-panel.tools.autoscout24.com/#/ Let's assume, we have some toggles defined as shown below.
+Let's assume, we have some toggles defined as shown below.
 First three of them are related to `owning-service`
 ```json
 {